 Betting using debit cards is a popular way of transferring funds to an online betting account due to its general popularity for every-day use.
-There are several available including Visa Debit, Maestro and prepaid MasterCard.
+There are several available including Visa Debit and Maestro.

 - Instant transfer of funds from your bank account directly to your betting account.

 - Highly secure with the use of SSL encryption to protect details.